 Carmina ex Ruinas, (Songs from the ruins) is a new work that I have composed during the past year.

 If you have visited the Priory ruins in Lewes, East Sussex, you may have been touched by the history of the place.
 It was a monastery for around 400 years.
 Then, being destroyed (pretty savagely) by Giovanni Portinari with his team of 17 Italian 'Sappers', employed by Thomas Cromwell during 1537/8.
 Fast forward to 2018/9, during my regular walks among the ruins, I have certainly felt drawn to the stones, almost sensing an energy from their past.
 We try to imagine what it was like in those times.
 I composed a set of songs featuring transcribed phrases of Gregorian chant with a blend of functional harmony and modern textures including some synthesizer timbres that support the vocals.
-During the process I was imagining which plain chant might have been sung, day upon days of the 24 ‘horarium’ cycle, for almost four centuries?
+During the process I was left imagining which plain chant might have been sung, day upon days of the 24 ‘horarium’ cycle, for almost four centuries?
 (As it happens, thanks to the remarkable preservation of the Lewes Breviary, a book containing the very musics that were performed in the Chapel, the Liturgy and more is recorded.)

 Oboe & Cor.
 Obbligato